Health Economics/Economic Evaluation Stream within the Master of Public Health

 What we offer: specialisation in health economics within the Master of Public Health

-The health economics/economic evaluation (HE/EE) stream hosted by the Health Economics Unit within the Centre for Health Policy offers two introductory courses in health economics and economic evaluation (i.e., Health Economics 1 in semester 1, and Economic Evaluation 1 in semester 2) for students who have no prior background knowledge in economics.
+The health economics/economic evaluation (HE/EE) stream hosted by Melbourne Health Economics offers two introductory courses in health economics and economic evaluation (i.e., Health Economics 1 in semester 1, and Economic Evaluation 1 in semester 2) for students who have no prior background knowledge in economics.
 These two subjects have three objectives:

-For the students who want to specialise in health economics/economic evaluation, the HE/EE stream also offers two advanced health economics and economic evaluation subjects (i.e., Health Economics 2 in semester 2, and Economic Evaluation 2 in semester 1) to meet requirements of specialisation.
-These two subjects will provide students with advanced knowledge and skills in the field, enabling students to learn how to apply their knowledge and skills in analysing and evaluating health and public health technologies, issues, policies, health system development and reform.
+For the students who want to specialise in health economics/economic evaluation, the HE/EE stream also offers two advanced health economics and economic evaluation subjects (i.e., Health Economics 2 in semester 2, and Economic Evaluation 2 in semester 1) to meet the requirements of the specialisation.
+These two subjects will provide students with advanced knowledge and skills in the field and enable students to learn how to apply these to analyse and evaluate health and public health technologies, issues, policies, health system development and reform.
 They also act as a prerequisite for students who wish to conduct a research project or participate in a professional practice unit in health economics/economic evaluation (a capstone course requirement for a degree of Master in Public Health, specialised in health economics and economic evaluation).

-In summary, the health economics/economic evaluation stream offers:
+In summary, the health economics/economic evaluation stream comprises of:

 **Please note: place restrictions and minimum grade requirements are in place.

-A Health Economics/Economic Evaluation course sample plan is also available on the Master of Public Health degree structure page.
+A Health Economics/Economic Evaluation course sample plan is also available on the Master of Public Health “What will I Study?” page (select the option Health Economics and Economic Evaluation from the dropdown menu “Showing Subjects For:” at the bottom of the page).

 More information about Health Economics options: